tehshaw/Library-Curator-2.0/README.md

 #Version 2.0

-This poject is a refactor of a [previous group project] (https://github.com/faithelizagreen/library-curator).
+This poject is a refactor of a [previous group project](https://github.com/faithelizagreen/library-curator).
 The orginal Library Curator was using handlebars as a templating engine.
 This refactor will attempt to refactor the site into React.
 The goal is to keep the funcationality of the original website while adding features and capabilities allowed by React.

 # Description